sbodmer/JWorldWindEarth/README.md

     gov.nas.worldwind.WorldWindow

+To restrict the layer to only planet Earth, the factory method

+    public boolean doesFactorySupport(Object obj);

+should return true if the passed object is WWEFactory.PLANET_EARTH

 ### Plugin
 The plugin instance returned by the factory will be used for handling by the WorldWindEarth and TinyTCP frameworks.